Table of Contents (click to expand)

 The Eastern milk snake is considered as a pretty snake, of the many subspecies of milk snake, the eastern is a bit tougher to handle for beginners than its counterpart.
 It has a reputation, perhaps deserved, of being a bit difficult to acclimate.
 The olive red, bright red, or maroon blotches are edged narrowly in black and contrast nicely with the grey ground colour.

 If frightened the milk snake will flatten its head a bit and strike repeatedly.
-Most adults reach a length of 36 inches and weigh any from 1 to 3 lbs.
-In term of its geographic location, it is found from southeastern Maine and southern Quebec to southern Minnesota, eastern Kentucky and western North Carolina.
+Most adults reach about 60–90 cm (24–36 inches), with large individuals exceeding 130 cm (52 inches).
+Despite that length, these are slender colubrids: adults usually weigh under 150 g (about 5 oz), not the pound-plus often quoted in pet-care posts.
+In terms of geographic range, it is found from southeastern Maine and southern Quebec west to southern Minnesota, and south through the Appalachians into Tennessee, northern Georgia and northern Alabama.
 Unlike the Honduran Milksnake, the Eastern Milksnake has a generalist habitat, this milk snake is found in woodlands, meadows, pastures, at the edges of water courses, amidst talus, under artificial cover, and in many other habitats.

 Reproduction And Life Span Of Milk Snakes